Safe Church Training

 ~ Are you having trouble with the State of Maine Mandated Reporter training?
 Please email JPMA at for assistance.

 While the training must be done individually by each person, there's room for creativity to meet particular needs.
 If you want to discuss ways to make this process inviting for people uneasy with computers, those who may have experienced abuse in their past, or other people who may need special arrangements, please don't hesitate to contact the Rev. Cn.
-Michael Ambler or 207-772-953 ext 123.
+Michael Ambler.

-If you have feedback, compliments or concerns to share about Safe Church training, please don’t hesitate to be in touch with Barbara Martin, or 207-772-1953 x 125.
+If you have feedback, compliments or concerns to share about Safe Church training, please don’t hesitate to be in touch with Cn.
+Barbara Martin.

 "Love one another, as I have loved you," says Jesus.
 The materials you've just reviewed should help inform your attention to those around you, and help give you confidence and courage to respond effectively if you notice something amiss.